ay1011/ay1011.github.io/_posts/2025-07-11-Recurrence.md

 ### 🔹 Step 1: Start with the recurrence relation

-We are given:

 $$
 A_n = 1 + \frac{2}{N} \sum_{j=1}^{N} A_{j-1}
 $$

-This expresses $A_n$ in terms of the sum of previous values $A_{j-1}$.

 ---

 ### 🔹 Step 2: Multiply both sides by $N$

-To eliminate the denominator:

 $$
 N A_n = N + 2 \sum_{j=1}^{N} A_{j-1}
 $$

-This is a cleaner form that will help us compare with the previous term.

 ---